Set up Cloud Discovery

 Cloud Discovery supports both IPv4 and IPv6 addresses.

-If your log is not supported, select Other as the Data source and specify the appliance and log you are trying to upload.
-Your log will be reviewed by the Cloud App Security cloud analyst team and you will be notified if support for your log type is added.
+If your log isn't supported, or if you are using a newly released log format from one of the supported data sources and the upload is failing, select Other as the Data source and specify the appliance and log you're trying to upload.
+Your log will be reviewed by the Cloud App Security cloud analyst team and you'll be notified if support for your log type is added.
 Alternatively, you can define a custom parser that matches your format.
-For more information see Use a custom log parser.
+For more information, see Use a custom log parser.

 Data attributes (according to vendor documentation):